 Saltaire was inscribed on the UNESCO World Heritage List in 2001.
 It was recognised for its international influence on town planning and as one of the earliest, largest and best preserved 19th century "model villages" anywhere in the world.

 There is so much more to this extraordinary village than I could possibly fit in one post.
 It is one of the rare places on my list that I intend to go back to time and time again.
 There are some beautiful countryside walks around the village, too.
-Last spring I went for a lovely Shipley Glen and Hirst Lock walk which I will be blogging about soon.
+Last spring I went for a lovely Shipley Glen and Hirst Lock walk.

 For any further interesting reading on Saltaire, as well as quality photography, I recommend fellow blogger jennyfreckles who resides in Saltaire and posts daily on her blog.